 Is a SEP IRA right for you?

-A SEP IRA is one of the simplest retirement accounts for freelancers or business owners to open, and it may allow you to save enough to live comfortably during retirement.
-“It’s very easy to administer in comparison to employer sponsored plans like 401(k)s,” explained Darin Shebesta, a financial planner in Scottsdale, Ariz.
+For freelancers, a SEP IRA is one of the simplest retirement accounts to open.
+If it aligns with your income levels and you play it right, it may allow you to save enough to live comfortably during retirement.

 That being said, if you’re a sole proprietor with modest income, you may find a SEP IRA is limiting in terms of its allowable contributions.
-In the short term, you can separately fund a Roth or traditional IRA for an additional $6,000 a year if you’re under the age of 50 or $7,000 if you’re 50 years of age or older in 2019 (or $5,500 and $6,500, respectively, in 2018).
-If you have grander savings aspirations, a solo 401(k) may be a better solution for you.
+In the short term, you can separately fund a Roth or traditional IRA for an additional $6,000 a year if you’re under the age of 50, or $7,000 if you’re 50 or older (as of 2020).